outpaddling/LPJS/README.md

 on the cluster, so they don't have to be transferred to a workstation or laptop first.
-Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.
+Note, however, that immediately copying results to another location is generally a good idea, so that you have a backup in case of accidental deletion, disk failure, etc.  Also, running graphical applications over a network is never as performant as running on your PC console.

 Using LPJS and similar systems, users can queue jobs to run as soon as resources become available.
-Compute nodes with available cores and memory are automatically selected, and programs usually run unattended (called batch mode), redirecting terminal output to files.
-It is possible to run interactive jobs as well, but this is rare and typically only used for debugging.
+Compute nodes with available cores and memory are automatically selected, and programs usually run unattended (in what is called batch mode), redirecting terminal output to files.
+It is possible to run interactive jobs on some clusters, but this is rare and typically only used for debugging.
 Jobs may start running as soon as they are submitted, or they may wait in the queue until sufficient resources become available.
 Either way, once you have submitted a job, you can focus on other things, knowing that your job will begin